projectara/greybus-spec/source/special.rst

 CPort flags can be specified as a bitwise-or of flags in *flags*, and are defined in table :num:`table-svc-connection-create-request-flags`.
-When set, the corresponding feature is enabled.
-For example, specifying CSD enables |unipro| Controlled Segment Dropping.

 .. figtable::
     :nofig: